joao-a-costa/NewNoteSPRemotePurchaseTerminalIntegration/README.md

 - SP630 Pro 4G Wi-Fi
 - SP880 CounterTop

-This project enables SmartDigit to interact with these terminals using Ethernet or Wi-Fi.

 ## Features

 - **Terminal Status Requests**: Query the current status of the terminal.